simi216/mva-trainer/README.md

 - **Preprocessing**: The preprocessing is now done entirely in **pure Python**, replacing the previous C++ implementation.
 The preprocessing pipeline is defined in `core/RootPreprocessor.py` and can output to either ROOT or NPZ format for fast I/O. See [Preprocessing](#preprocessing) for details.
 - **Data Loading**: The data loading and preprocessing is done using the `DataPreprocessor` class, which is defined in the `core/DataLoader.py` file.
 This class is used to load the data from preprocessed files and arrange it in a format that can be used for training and evaluation.
 - **Reconstruction Models**: The reconstruction models are defined in the `core/reconstruction` directory.
 The base class for all reconstruction models is the `BaseReconstructor` class, which is defined in the `core/reconstruction/Reconstruction.py` file.
-Machine learning-based reconstruction models are to be implemented by inheriting from the `MLReconstructorBase` class, while baseline reconstruction models are to be implemented by inheriting from the `BaselineReconstructor` class.
+Machine learning-based reconstruction models are to be implemented by inheriting from the `FFMLRecoBase` class, while baseline reconstruction models are to be implemented by inheriting from the `BaselineReconstructor` class.
-- **Model Training**: The training of the models is handled by the `MLReconstructorBase` class which provides methods for training and evaluating machine learning-based reconstruction models.
+- **Model Training**: The training of the models is handled by the `FFMLRecoBase` class which provides methods for training and evaluating machine learning-based reconstruction models.
 - **Evaluation**: The evaluation of the models is done using the `ReconstructionEvaluator` class, which is defined in the `core/reconstruction/Evaluation.py` file.
 This class provides methods for evaluating the performance of various reconstruction models using different metrics and visualizations.
 - **Export Models for use in TopCPToolKit**: The trained machine learning models can be exported for use in the TopCPToolKit.
 The `export_to_onnx` method in the `MLWrapperBase` class is used to export the trained model to a format that can be used in the TopCPToolKit.
 - **Condor Integration**: The framework includes integration with the Condor job scheduler for distributed training and evaluation.
 The Condor scripts are located in the `CONDOR` directory.